Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pyramid Hill Sculpture Park & Museum

-An outdoor art collection for everyone to enjoy
+An outdoor art collection for everyone to enjoy, just north of Cincinnati.

 🗺️ Distance from Cincinnati: 30 to 45 minutes | 📍 Google Maps | Pyramid Hill Sculpture Park Website

-At this park and museum, you can see over 80 sculptures.
+You can see over 80 sculptures here.
 These include ancient sculptures and work from current local and international artists.

-This park is also home to several special events, including children’s programs in the summer.
-It’s also decorated with all sorts of sparkling lights during the holidays.
+Pyramid Hill Sculpture Park & Museum is also home to several special events, including children’s programs in the summer.
+It’s decorated with all sorts of sparkling lights during the holidays.

 John Bryan State Park